Gay Antwerp: The Queer and the Fashionable

 If all this weren't of sufficient gay appeal, the city has one of Europe's richest concentrations of art nouveau architecture.
-Take a ride to fairy-tale-like residential thoroughfare Cogels-Osylei (and side streets in the eclectically belle époque area Zurenborg) on one of the quaintly compact trams, which, by the way, appear to pop up in the most unlikely of places throughout the city.
+Take a tram ride to fairy-tale-like residential thoroughfare Cogels-Osylei (and side streets) in the eclectically belle époque area Zurenborg.
+The quaintly compact trams, by the way, appear to pop up in the most unlikely of places throughout the city.
 And speaking of rides, six-floor leather/fetish bar the Boots, opened in 1983, ranks among the best of its kind in the world, attracting men from across Belgium and neighbouring Netherlands, Germany and France, especially during the annual Belgium Leatherpride in January/February.
 Massively popular gay/lesbian dance mecca Red & Blue also pulls in party people from across the borders.
-Antwerp has no shortage of buzzy gay and lesbian bars and cafés, but the former ghetto around Van Schoonhovenstraat (once known as Vaseline Street), just north of the great and grand Central Station, has been stripped of its gay badge, with just a few businesses holding their own in an area that's taken a bit of a turn for the darker.
+Antwerp has no shortage of buzzy gay and lesbian bars and cafés, but the former ghetto around Van Schoonhovenstraat (once known as Vaseline Street), just north of the Central Station, has been stripped of its gay badge, with just a few businesses holding their own in an area that's taken a bit of a turn for the darker.

 In 2007 the city hosted the Eurogames — Europe's version of the Gay Games — and in 2010 welcomed the annual convention of the International Gay and Lesbian Travel Association (IGLTA).
-In 2013 Antwerp's LGBT star went supernova when it became the site of both the World Outgames (31 July–11 August) and the Mr. Gay World competition.
-(31 July–5 August).
+In 2013 Antwerp's LGBT star went supernova when it became the site of both the World Outgames and the Mr. Gay World competition.

 Despite all there is on offer here, including one of the great Gothic cathedrals, Antwerp stops short of grandeur and never overstates its elegance or charm, of which it has plenty.
 And it's got just the right amount of rough.
 In short, the warm side of cool, the exciting side of dull, and somewhat of a best-kept non-secret.
 Strolling and cruising are easy pleasures, and the town's expansive and picture-perfect Historisch Centrum (historic center) has not gone the way of Disney.

 You'll notice names starting with 't, which is short for 'het', which translates as 'the'.
-And Het Eilandje (The Island), the port area in the north, is the city's current frontier as far as gentrification and redevelopment go, with the towering toy-like Museum aan de Stroom (MAS) by Neutelings Riedijk Architects acting as signpost.
+And Het Eilandje (The Island), the port area in the north, is the city's current frontier as far as gentrification and redevelopment go, signposted by the towering toy-like Museum aan de Stroom (MAS) by Neutelings Riedijk Architects.
 Many gays have set up shop around here, and sex-starved straight men come in droves to literally window-shop in the up-front and in-your-face offerings in the pedestrian passageways around the Schipperstraat.
 This is quite a sight, nearly to the level of camp appeal.